djaney/MyButler/README.md

 Note: I tried to put this on docker but I'm having issues with the sound.
 So for now, just look at the Dockerfile and install the requirements yourself.

+## Current features
+1. recieve any notification from AWS Lambda --> SQS.
+I use this to do any notification from IFTTT
+1. weather query
+1. time query

 ## Todo
 1. Push to talk